rossprogram/rossprogram.github.io/index.md

 ## To Apply

 The Ross Program application will be posted in January, and students may submit their applications any time before April 1.
-The Admissions Committee will start reading applications on March 1, starting a process of rolling admissions a week or two after that.
+In March, tThe Admissions Committee will start the process of rolling admissions.
 The final application deadline is April 1. <br>
 &nbsp; HOWEVER: Spaces may fill up quickly so it’s best to apply early.

 The Ross Program admits students of any race, color, and national or ethnic origin.